WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Syllabus.md

    :::{important}
-   In as many assignments as possible, I will provide numerical solutions against which you can check your formula on CoCalc.
+   In as many assignments as possible, I will provide numerical solutions against which you can check your formula on [CoCalc].
 In order for me to grade your homework, I
    expect:

    1. Either you get the correct result and your solution matches the numerics.